 National Building Museum’s Summer Block Party

 Each Summer, the National Building Museum has a special installation built in the Great Hall with select dates open late.
-In addition to being able to visit this architectural gem and its unique annual exhibits, the Summer Block Parties often feature live music outside on the lawn and catered food from local restaurant.
+In addition to being able to visit this architectural gem and its unique annual exhibits, the Summer Block Parties often feature live music outside on the lawn and catered food from a local restaurant.

 An evening military show just across the river at Fort Myers in Virginia.
 This free and open to the public event showcases Drum & Bugle Corps, Drill Teams, and live music.